felixlinker/ietf-notebook/README.md

 - **IMAP Retrieval**: Mailing list archives are fetched via IMAP from `imap.ietf.org` and cached locally in `.imap-cache/`.
 - **GitHub Strategy**: The tool first checks for `archive.json` on the `gh-pages` branch (common in repos using [Martin Thomson's template](https://github.com/martinthomson/internet-draft-template)).
 - **GitHub Auth**: To avoid rate limits when fetching from the API, set the `GITHUB_TOKEN` environment variable.
-- **PDF Materials**: PDF slides are downloaded directly into the destination folder with names like `ietf124-slides-124-aipref-overview-00.pdf`.
-- **Markdown**: The tool automatically prioritizes raw Markdown content for charters and minutes.

 ## Contributing